StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 # Finding CE Values

 > [!IMPORTANT]
-Open the [INFO](https://github.com/StevensND/ghidra-port-mods-guide/tree/main/Aspect%20Ratio%20Mod%20Guide/Info) in a new tab.
+Open the **[IMPORTANT INFO](https://github.com/StevensND/ghidra-port-mods-guide/tree/main/Aspect%20Ratio%20Mod%20Guide/Info)** in a new tab.
 You're going to need it for the guide.

 We're going to start opening Yuzu and Cheat Engine.